ahiodette/E-Temberere/README.md

 # E-Temberere
-A mobile app that helps tourists to know the touristic sites in Rwanda.
+A mobile app that helps tourists to know the touristic sites .

 ### Author:
 **Odette Ahishakiye** on October 11th, 2019.

 ## Descrition
-The **E-Temberere** is designed to help tourists to know the touristic sites in Rwanda from wherever they are.
+The **E-Temberere** is designed to help tourists to know the touristic sites.
-When you open the app, you see the area to insert where you are and then, you  are provided the places where you can travel to.
+When you open the app, you see the login form, and you can signup.After logging in, you get to the area where to insert where you want to travel to.
+Then, you  are provided the places where you can travel to and the travel sites that may help you travelling.

 ## Setup/Installation Requirements
         * Open your android mobile device (Phone, Tablet,..)